Certificate of Merit

 Certificate of Merit (CM) is a systematic music study program involving approximately 30,000 music students in annual evaluations throughout California.
 Sponsored by The Music Teachers’ Association of California ® (MTAC), this program is designed to develop the typical student, while simultaneously offering challenging opportunities for the advanced level student.
 Students who participate in CM benefit from a higher level educational opportunity by increasing musical aptitude, gaining self-confidence, and attaining advanced levels of musical achievement.

-The new MTAC online system will support students’ musical endeavors in CM through a variety of tools and resources.
-Using web-based portals, teachers will be able to efficiently manage their student roster and applications, while parents will be able to view up-to-date information on their child’s application and progress.
+The new MTAC online system supports students’ musical endeavors in CM through a variety of tools and resources.
+Using web-based portals, teachers are able to efficiently manage their student roster and applications, while parents are able to view up-to-date information on their child’s application and progress.

-The Certificate of Merit phase of the new online system is scheduled to launch in the late summer of 2016.
-MTAC will be sending information on how to access and use the many innovative features.
-Stay tuned!
+The Certificate of Merit phase of the new online system launched in the late summer of 2016.

 // Important CM Dates for 2016-2017